Flash freezing: Impact of freezing

-During the final stage of freezing, an ice drop develops a pointy tip, which is not observed for most other liquids, arises because water expands as it freezes.
+During the final stage of freezing, an ice drop develops a pointy tip, which is not observed for most other liquids, and arises because water expands as it freezes.
 Once the liquid is completely frozen, the sharp tip of the drop attracts water vapor in the air, much like a sharp metal lightning rod attracts electrical charges.
 The water vapor collects on the tip and a tree of small ice crystals starts to grow.
 An opposite effect has been shown to preferentially extract water molecules from the sharp edge of potato wedges in the oven.

-If a microscopic droplet of water is cooled very fast, it forms what is called a glass (low-density amorphous ice) in which all the tetrahedrons of water molecules are not lined up, but amorphous.
-The change in structure of water controls the rate at which ice forms.
+If a microscopic droplet of water is cooled very fast, it forms a glass—a low-density amorphous ice in which all the tetrahedral water molecules are not aligned but amorphous.
+The change in the structure of water controls the rate at which ice forms.
 Depending on its temperature and pressure, water ice has 16 different crystalline forms in which water molecules cling to each other with hydrogen bonds.
-When water is cooled, its structure becomes closer to the structure of ice, which is why the density goes down, and this should be reflected in an increased crystallization rate showing these crystalline forms.

-Related quantities

-For the understanding of flash freezing, various related quantities might be useful.